mahajan07/WorldBank_DatAAnalysis/Analysis docs/Analysis.md

 * As we unselect China, India surprises us by outperforming growth from American countries like Brazil, Mexico and even Russia.
 * A very clear indication is present in 2014, which shows Russian economy falls back all emerging nations with maybe bad decision making of invading Ukraine for first time and getting opposed by world.
 * Indonesia has least economy and was able to develop the products and services and challenges Mexico in present day and even growing fast.

+## Group all contries on basis of Continent and see the contribution in world GDP using a widget icon as Year and Pie chart?
+* In 2000, the world GDP was ruled by Europeon and Americas, making around 2/3 of World GDP
+* This status quo was challenged in coming years and in 2010, Asian markets started Exports of products and services and started gaining lot of maket share.
+2009 Depression was lifted by attraction of lot of investors and capital for growth in Emeging Nations and even setting up foreign offices in other nations for cheaper business operations.
+* By 2015, Asian Markets started taking over Europen market and gaining more tourist and industrial attraction
+* Finally in 2019-2020, Asian and American countries make more than 2/3 of the world GDP challenging the whole trend that was in 2000.

+## How does these countries look over other Economic development indicators of life apart from GDP?
+#### Military Expenditure, Health Expense  % of GDP, Education Expense  % of GDP and Population
+* GDP GROWTH FOR UNSC, G7 and E7 Countries along with Military, Health, Education and Population Data from World Bank OpenData using the world bank library for data retrival
+*

 ## Compare GDP change for Emeging-7 anf Group-7 countries!